neo-one-suite/neo-one/packages/neo-one-website/docs/0-installation/1-getting-started.md

 The links in this section will help you get started.

-### Courses

-If you're interested in playing around with NEO•ONE or you prefer to **learn by doing**, check out [NEO•ONE Courses](/course).
-As you work through the first two lessons you'll experience the entire development lifecycle of a dapp by deploying a fully functioning ICO, from the smart contract that powers it all to the UI that enables participation.
-All directly from your browser - no environment setup required.

 ### Tutorial

 If you'd prefer to use your own editor, you can work through the [NEO•ONE Tutorial](/tutorial).
 The tutorial covers roughly the same content as the first course and by the end of it you'll be ready to start building your own unique dapp.

-### Playground

-Setup the [NEO•ONE Playground](/docs/playground) repository to get a feel for NEO•ONE in a real-world setting.
-Try modifying the smart contracts, adding to the tests or playing with the UI.
-Once you're comfortable, you can even try adding your own dapp!

 ---

 ## Learn NEO•ONE

 NEO•ONE covers the entire development lifecycle of a dapp, so it's best to learn it one step at a time.

-### First Examples

-The [NEO•ONE Homepage](/) contains a full editor with a simplified token smart contract example and tests.
-Even if you don't know anything about building dapps, check it out to see what's possible.

 ### TypeScript Resources